astroband/astrologer/README.md

   ./stellar-core-export export
 ```

-You may use starting ledger number as second argument.
+You may use starting ledger number as second argument and ledger count as third.
+Note that real ledger count will be related to `--batch` parameter value, eg. if you specify start 0, count 150 and batch 100, 200 ledgers will be exported.

 There are also `--verbose` and `--dry-run` flags for debug purposes.

 # Ingest